A lot of people go through life with almost every thought on what others say or think.

 However they react to what you say – is non for you to take, you can leave it with them.

 People act from different frequencies of energy, sometimes you are not in the same frequency.

-That is what I mean by minding your own business, and remember that they have their own businesses.
-Always remember they are driven from their business and not necessarily or entirely about you.
+Mind your own business and always remember they are driven from their business, it is not necessarily or entirely about you.